uro/ansible-playbook-rabbitmq/README.md

 # Announce

+### I forked this repository to enable ansible2 support

 Long time no update.
 I'm back on this playbook again, I'll be merging fixes (url, key checking,...) in master and releasing a working tagged version.